donders-research-data-management/rdm-ontology-di/doc/help/user-manual/get-started/login-portal.rst

 .. figure:: images/webportal_login.jpg

-On the login page you can choose either your institutional account or ORCID-ID.
+On the login page you can choose either your institutional account (via SURFconext) or ORCID-ID.
 How you login will determine to which role in a collection you can be authorized, see :ref:`this FAQ <faq-get-started>`.

 .. figure:: images/login_orcid.jpg

 Preferably use your home institution account to login.
-To do this, search for your institute in the list.
+To do this, click "login with your SURFconext account" and search for your institute in the list.

 .. figure:: images/institute-list_60.png